eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-5.md

 Keep testing the code by navigating across the file sever, and opening files.
 Make sure the proxy does not exit out of the program.

+## Experiments

+### Experiments #1

+🟡 Screenshots with sample files and python server.
+Open the files and take more ss (three windows)

 ## Conclusion

 This marks the end of Phase 0.

-The learning doesn't stop here though as in the next phase, as we’ll start building eXpServer.
 Phase 0 laid the foundation as to what is about to come next.
+Starting from the next phase, we start building eXpServer.
 Read more about Phase 1 [here](/roadmap/phase-1/).